 Americans with Disabilities Act (ADA) Statement

 The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe that you have a disability requiring an accommodation, please contact by calling 979-845-1637.
+Texas A&M University has a strong institutional commitment to the principle of diversity in all areas.
+In that spirit, admission to Texas A&M University and any of its sponsored programs are open to all qualified individuals without regard to subgroup, class or stereotype.

 Parking for Students with Disabilities